TL;DR

 Actually Read Policies

-I now read every insurance policy completely.
-I highlight the conditions and maintain a checklist of requirements.
+The founder now reads every insurance policy completely.
+He highlights the conditions and maintains a checklist of requirements.

 Security Requirements First

-Before buying any new policy, I review the security requirements and ensure we're already compliant or can become compliant quickly.
+Before buying any new policy, the team reviews the security requirements and ensures they're already compliant or can become compliant quickly.

 Document Everything

-We now document our security measures: MFA enabled, software update logs, training records.
-If we ever file another claim, we'll have evidence of compliance.
+The company now documents its security measures: MFA enabled, software update logs, training records.
+If they ever file another claim, they'll have evidence of compliance.

 Regular Compliance Checks

-Quarterly reviews of our insurance requirements.
+Quarterly reviews of their insurance requirements.
 Things change.
 Policies get updated.
-We need to stay aligned.
+The team needs to stay aligned.

 The $35,000 lesson: Cyber insurance is not a substitute for security.
 It's a complement to it.
 If you're not implementing basic security measures, don't expect insurance to save you.
 The coverage requires the precautions.